 EXECUTIVE SUMMARY

-This report describes the EGI external relations activity taking place during the second year and its evolution to the community engagement activity halfway through the year with the merger of the NA2 and NA3 work packages of the EGI-InSPIRE project running from May 2011 to April 2012.
-The document covers the activities of the dissemination teams, the policy and strategy team (the policy groups within EGI that PST support and the various categories of external partners outside of it that EGI-InSPIRE collaborates with) and the major events organised by the event teams in EGI.eu and the NGIs.
+This report describes the external relations activity taking place during the second year and its evolution into the community engagement activity halfway through the year, with the merger of the NA2 (WP2) and NA3 (WP3) work packages of the EGI-InSPIRE project in November 2011.
+The document covers the activities of the communications team, the strategy and policy team (including the policy groups within EGI that the team supports and the various categories of external partners that EGI-InSPIRE collaborates with) and the major events organised by the event teams in EGI.eu and the NGIs.

-Dissemination in EGI-InSPIRE aims to communicate EGI’s activity both within the project and worldwide.
+The dissemination task in EGI-InSPIRE aims to communicate the EGI community’s activity both within the project and worldwide.
 This document summarises the dissemination activities during the second year of the project, including content developed for the main EGI website and an overview of other materials produced such as news items, newsletters and Director’s Letters.
-The dissemination team has also highlighted the success stories achieved using the infrastructure and developed case studies for brochures, news items, blog posts and articles for external publications.
-The dissemination team has reached out to new and existing users of the infrastructure through events and exhibition booths, and a summary of the events attended is included.
+The communications team has also highlighted the success stories achieved using the infrastructure and developed case studies for brochures, news items, blog posts and articles for external publications.
+The communications team has reached out to new and existing users of the infrastructure through events and exhibition booths, and a summary of the events attended is included.

-The Policy Development task evolved to Strategic Planning and Policy Support to more accurately reflect the additional emphasis in strategic planning that were started during the first year and that are now formally defined to better support EGI’s strategic decision making process.
-The team supported the development of policy and the governance of the technical, operational and user community activities through the various policy groups in addition to preparing policy related briefing papers.
+The Policy Development task evolved to be named as Strategic Planning and Policy Support, to more accurately reflect the additional emphasis in strategic planning that emerged during the first year and that is now formally defined to better support EGI’s strategic decision making process.
+The strategy and policy team (SPT) supported the development of policy and the governance of the technical, operational and user community activities through the various policy groups in addition to preparing policy related briefing papers.
 Sixteen MoUs were signed during the year to consolidate the project’s collaborative activities within the community.

 The events task provides support and management for the two large community-driven events organised by the collaboration each year: the Technical Forum and the Community Forum.
-This review document summarises the organisational, policy and dissemination activities supporting the two large events that have been held during the first year of EGI-InSPIRE: the EGI Technical Forum 2011 in September 2011 in Lyon and the EGI Community Forum 2012 in March 2012 in Munich, held in conjunction with the second EMI Technical Conference.
+This review document summarises the organisational, policy and communications activities supporting the two large events that have been held during the first year of EGI-InSPIRE: the EGI Technical Forum 2011 in September 2011 in Lyon and the EGI Community Forum 2012 in March 2012 in Munich, held in conjunction with the second EMI Technical Conference.
 Plans are also underway for the next Technical Forum in Prague in September 2012.

 A key aspect of the project re-structuring that took place from PM19 was the establishment of the NGI International Liaisons (NILs) role within each NGI to handle the non-operational coordination of NGI activities.
 Since the kick-off meeting in November 2011, NILs have been established across the NGIs and have been used to create Virtual Teams across the NGIs to tackle short-lived projects on topics important to the EGI community.
 A new task, technical outreach to new communities, was established to help support the work of the Virtual Teams by providing services that help connect different user communities and to support the development of new user communities.